HilarioNengareJr/Food-Website-Landing-Page/README.md

 5. Open your browser and visit `http://localhost:3000` to view the landing page.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository and create your branch:

-    ```bash
-    git checkout -b feature/your-feature-name
-    ```

-2. Commit your changes:

-    ```bash
-    git commit -am 'Add some feature'
-    ```

-3. Push to the branch:

-    ```bash
-    git push origin feature/your-feature-name
-    ```

-4. Submit a pull request with detailed information about the changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).